xymaxim/ytpb/docs/package/usage.rst

 :class:`ytpb.info.YouTubeVideoInfo`, and a set of streams (MPEG-DASH representations), :class:`ytpb.types.SetOfStreams`.

-By default, :class:`ytpb.fetchers.YtpbInfoFetcher` is used to download and parse all of the information needed to further work.
-Another available fetcher is :class:`YoutubeDLInfoFetcher`, which calls `yt-dlp
+By default, :class:`~ytpb.fetchers.YtpbInfoFetcher` is used to download and parse all of the information needed to further work.
+Another available fetcher is :class:`~ytpb.fetchers.YoutubeDLInfoFetcher`, which calls `yt-dlp
 <https://github.com/yt-dlp/yt-dlp>`__ under the hood:

 .. code-block:: python